BrienKing/FPGA-Cat-Box-Signature-Files/README.md

 For convenience sake, should use the common name of the manufacturer.
 For example, instead of say Atari Games, just use Atari.

-If there are multiple versions of a board, I would say create multiple Game Title directories under the main title.
+If there are multiple versions of a board, I would say create multiple Game Revision directories under the title directory.

 For example:
 ```